ethereum/homebrew-ethereum/README.md

 ##Options

+To install only the ethereum command line interface (`eth` only, ie., headless build), use `--without-gui`.
-See `brew info ethereum` and use `--verbose` to get more info while installing.
+For more options, see `brew info ethereum` and use `--verbose` to get more info while installing.

 ##Troubleshooting